 PCI Releases the First Unified Security Standard

-This is the first security standard requiring all merchants (processing more than 20,000 card transactions per year) to comply.
+This is the first security standard that required all merchants and website owners who processed more than 20,000 card transactions annually to be compliant with the regulations if they wanted to process payments online.

 Facebook Launches the First News Feed